 What Is Hard Water?

-These minerals are not harmful to your health, but they can cause serious problems inside your plumbing system, especially in your water heater.
+While these minerals are not harmful to your health, but they can wreak havoc on your plumbing system over time.
+This is particularly true for your water heater.

 Warning Sign: If you notice gradually decreasing water pressure, scale buildup inside your plumbing may be to blame.